How to Transcribe MP4 Videos to Text

 How AI Transcription Works (Technical Overview)

-2. Audio preprocessing: Background noise reduction and audio normalization improve accuracy
+2. Audio preprocessing: noise reduction and normalization

-7. Post-processing: Punctuation, capitalization, and formatting are applied
+7. Post-processing: punctuation, capitalization, formatting

-Why Whisper AI is the gold standard:
+Why Whisper is the gold standard:

-• Trained on 680,000 hours of multilingual data
+• Trained on 680,000 hours of multilingual audio

 Tips for Better Transcription Accuracy